 Every old house has its fair share of ghost-stories, chilling tales that are handed down through the generations, told and re-told by the fireside on dark winter nights.
 Dartington Hall, with its long and rich history, is no exception.

 People have lived here amongst the rolling Devon hills since ancient times.
-One notable family, the Champernownes, made their home here for over 450 years.
+One notable family, the Champernownes, made their home here for three hundred and sixty-six years.

-Sir Arthur Champernowne, Vice Admiral of the Fleet of the West, and an important figure in Elizabethan times was the brother of Queen Elizabeth’s childhood governess.
-He purchased the estate in the 1550s and his descendants owned Dartington until 1925.
-So it comes as no surprise that the family cherished several ghost-stories.
+Sir Arthur Champernowne, Vice Admiral of the Fleet of the West, brother of Queen Elizabeth’s childhood governess, Kate Astley, acquired the estate in the 1550s and his descendants owned Dartington until 1925.
+Over the years, the family cherished several ghost-stories about their home.

 I’m especially interested in one of them.
-It concerns ghostly goings on in a room, traditionally known as the ‘Countess’ Room, named after Isabeau, Countess of Montgomery.
+It concerns ghostly goings on in a room, traditionally known as the ‘Countess’ Room, which takes its name from Isabeau, Countess of Montgomery.

 Isabeau de la Touche, a French Huguenot noblewoman, found refuge at Dartington during the French Wars of Religion.
-Her husband, Gabriel de Lorges, Count of Montgomery, gained fame as the man who killed King Henri II of France in a jousting accident.
+Her husband, Gabriel de Lorges, Count of Montgomery, gained fame as the man who killed King Henri II of France in a jousting accident in 1559.
 After converting to the Protestant faith, Gabriel became a prominent Huguenot general.
-Their daughter, Lady Gabrielle Roberda Montgomery, known as Roberda, came to England in 1571 to marry Sir Arthur’s son, Gawen.
-She is the subject of my historical novel, The Dartington Bride.
+Gabriel and Isabeau's daughter, Lady Gabrielle Roberda Montgomery, known as Roberda, came to England in 1571 to marry Sir Arthur’s son, Gawen.
+I've become fascinated by this young woman and the challenges she faced as a newcomer in Elizabethan England and I tell her story in my historical novels, The Dartington Bride and Mistress of Dartington Hall.

-After they escaped the St Bartholomew’s Day massacre in 1572, Sir Arthur welcomed Roberda’s entire family to Dartington as refugees.
+Sir Arthur Champernowne welcomed Roberda’s entire family to Dartington as refugees after they escaped the St Bartholomew’s Day massacre in Paris in 1572.
 Gabriel eventually returned to France to continue to fight for the Protestant cause.
 Isabeau remained at Dartington for some years.

 My Search for the Countess’ Room